LAKEWOOD CENTER

 The eastern segment of the shopping center site was developed during the 1950s and '60s.
 The FACULTY SHOPS, an open-air mini-mall, was up and running by mid-1954.
 Its thirty stores and services included Taylor's Quality Meats, Ranger's Chow Mein to Take Out and the first City Hall for Lakewood.

 Large department stores were also built which were part of the shopping center, but not connected with the mall proper.
-A 4-level (250,000 square foot), Los Angeles-based Bullock's opened April 26, 1965, with a 2-level (80,000 square foot), Long Beach-based Buffums' beginning business on August 2 of the same year.
+A 4-level (250,000 square foot), Los Angeles-based Bullock's opened on April 26, 1965, with a 2-level (80,000 square foot), Long Beach-based Buffums' beginning business on August 2nd of the same year.
 In the mall proper, J.C.
 Penney dedicated a 2-level (173,000 square foot) store, at the mall's south end, on January 25, 1967.

-The mall's first cinematic venue, originally known as the Pacific Theatres Lakewood Center Theatre, showed its first feature on January 17, 1968.
+The mall's first cinematic venue, originally known as the Pacific Theatres Lakewood Center Theatre, showed a first feature on January 17, 1968.
 The movie house was an outparcel, located in the northeast quadrant of the mall site.
 It was expanded and re-opened, as a 3-plex, on May 22, 1974.
-An additional auditorium opened October 24, 1974, with the venue being renamed the Lakewood Center 4.
+An additional auditorium opened on October 24, 1974, with the venue being renamed the Lakewood Center 4.

 In September 1971, LOS CERRITOS CENTER {2.6 miles northeast, in Cerritos} had been dedicated.
 This new fully-enclosed complex competed directly with LAKEWOOD CENTER, which was still open-air.